SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/report.md

             The clk in second s/h is delayed by 1.7n.

+             Finally the S/H circuit used was Bottom plate sampling beacuse the practically transmission gate are not used and other s/h circuits are preferred.

-                        Differential Amplifier
+                        Differential Amplifier and Substractor

             The problem with the differential amplifier was the gain we were getting was different for different inputs.
-            This problem was solved by replacing the differential amplifier with the ideal with the gain of 4.
+            This problem was solved by replacing the differential amplifier with the vcvs with the gain of 4.

                         3 Bit ADC